CodeYourFuture/immersive-go-course/http-auth/README.md

 - Accept parameters in via GET in the query string
 - Accept data via a POST request
 - Setup authentication via basic HTTP auth
-- Switch to using JWTs
-- Accept multiple forms of authentication
 - Write tests for the above

 ## Project